 I want to be as real with you as I can while still protecting the privacy of my family.
 Therefore, it’s better for us all if you don’t know my real name.
 You can just call me The Herbalist.
-I live in the Ozark mountain region with my partner (let’s call him The Artist), and our young daughter (how about Wildflower?) with another baby joining us earthside this summer.
-(She’s going to be a Leo, so let’s call her Sunshine.)
+I live in the Ozark mountain region with my partner (let’s call him The Artist), and our two kids.
+We have a toddler daughter we’ll call Wildflower, and an infant daughter we’ll call Sunshine.

 On the surface, we are just a regular midwestern, blue collar family, but we kind of stick out like sore thumbs around here due to our spiritual beliefs, interests, and worldviews, which don’t often align with the local norms.
 All in all, The Artist and I are happy to be settled down in the small town where he grew up after we each experienced living in all sorts of different cities in our younger years.
 This is a nice place to raise children.